Funding Opportunity Title: U.S. Embassy Amman PAS Annual Program Statement

 - Artistic and cultural workshops, joint performances, master classes, and exhibitions;

-- Professional and academic exchanges and programs;
+- Professional and academic exchanges, seminars and speaker programs; and,

 A Special Note on COVID-19: Applicants are encouraged to make their projects flexible to allow for compliance with current and possible future local and international health restrictions in place to limit the spread of COVID-19.
-This is especially important for projects proposing in-person interactions such as meetings, exchanges, workshop, and others.
+This is especially important for projects proposing in-person interactions such as meetings, exchanges, travel, workshop, and others.
 Applicants can propose such in-person activities but should include alternate activities, e.g., webinars, virtual meetings, and others, in the case that the former are prohibited or impractical at the time the program is proposed.

 Priority Program Areas: